Bonfires and smoke control

 Please read the following information before reporting a problem.

 Commercial bonfires are controlled by the Clean Air Act 1993.
-It is an offence to produce dark or black smoke from a bonfire at commercial premises.
+It's an offence to produce dark or black smoke from a bonfire at commercial premises.

-There is no reason for any waste to be burnt outdoors on open fires in Gloucester City because a comprehensive waste disposal service is provided City-wide.
+There's no reason for any waste to be burnt outdoors on open fires in Gloucester because a comprehensive waste disposal service is provided city-wide.

 - Bonfires are not a safe way to dispose of rubbish.